Studies of ultrafast dynamics in substrate-free nanoparticles at ELI using Timepix3 optical camera: Introduction

 To improve the VMI setup, the standard CMOS camera can be replaced with a time-stamping pixel detector, such as Timepix3 data-driven optical camera \cite{timepixcam, zhao2017, nomerotski2019}.
 This allows for time stamping of each detector hit and thus obtaining spatial and temporal distribution of the detected ions.
 Simultaneous spatial and temporal data acquistion at the VMI spectrometer opens novel detection schemes, such as multi-mass VMI \cite{vallance2019}, covariance-map imaging \cite{lee2020,allum2021,schouder2021} and 3D imaging of ions or electrons \cite{basnayake2022,cheng2022,fisher-levine2018}.

-In this work, we critically assess and analyse the performance of an optical Timepix3 camera at VMI spectrometer for an ion measurement, where occupancies range from almost zero to extremely high (up to situations with all pixels hit in an event) and display large variations between consecutive shots.
-In the experiment performed at the ELI Beamlines facility (ELI ERIC), nanoparticles were irradiated by a strong laser beam to produce ions with different spatial distributions.
+In this work, we critically assess and analyse the performance of an optical Timepix3 camera at VMI spectrometer for an ion measurement, where occupancies range from almost zero to extremely high (up to situations with all pixels hit in an event).
+In the experiment performed at the ELI Beamlines facility (ELI ERIC), nanoparticles were irradiated with a strong laser beam to produce ions with different spatial distributions.
 The aim of the experiment was to investigate mechanisms of ion emission at the nanoscale.
-In the interaction of the laser beam with the nanoparticle beam, generally, each laser shot interacts with a nanoparticle of different size at a different position of the focal volume (corresponding to a different local laser intensity).
-This random nature of the interaction results in a largely varying signal levels, see Figure \ref{fig:sketch} for a schematic diagram and examples of events with largely different occupancies.
+In the interaction of the laser beam with the nanoparticle beam, generally, each laser shot interacts with a nanoparticle of different size at a different position in the focal volume (corresponding to a different local laser intensity).
+Random nature of the interaction results in a strongly varying signal levels, see Figure \ref{fig:sketch} for a schematic diagram and examples of events with largely different occupancies.
 These signal fluctuations are common in gas phase experiments with nanoscale systems \cite{klimesova2025,medina2023} and therefore it is of high importance to develop data acquisition systems and data analysis protocols that can efficiently handle large variations of signal levels.

 Our analysis of images with high occupancies shows that the readout capabilities of the detector were reaching their limit.
 In the following we present advanced analysis of experimental data and extraction of critical features from the data.
 Overall we demonstrate that an overflow of the signal for the highest occupancy shots can be successfully corrected.